Today in Tribe History: November 4, 1968

 Cleveland Indians fan favorite infielder Carlos Baerga is born.

-By 1992, he was named to the first of his three All-Star team selections and reached the 200-hit plateau for the first time in his career.
-He was the first Indians player to achieve the mark since Carter in 1986 and he would do it again the following season, becoming just the fourth player in club history (joining Joe Jackson, Charlie Jamieson, and Dale Mitchell) and the first since 1949 with consecutive 200-hit seasons for the club.
+By 1992, he was named to his first of three All-Star teams and reached the 200-hit plateau for the first time in his career.
+He was the first Indians player to achieve the mark since Carter in 1986 and he would do it again the following season, becoming just the fourth player in club history (joining Joe Jackson, Charlie Jamieson, and Dale Mitchell) to do so and the first since 1949 with consecutive 200-hit seasons for the club.
 He was named the Cleveland BBWA Man of the Year in both 1991 and 1992.
-He was awarded the American League Silver Slugger nod in 1993 and 1994 and was a two-time AL Player of the Week during the 1993 season.
+He was awarded the American League Silver Slugger in 1993 and 1994 and was a two-time AL Player of the Week during the 1993 season.
 He was on pace to destroy most career numbers when the strike ended the 1994 season prematurely.

-He spent from 1990 to 1996 on the Indians roster until he was dealt to the New York Mets.
+He was on the Indians roster from 1990 to 1996 until he was dealt to the New York Mets midyear.
 After a return to San Diego, he rejoined the Tribe for 22 games in 1999.
 He also spent time with Boston, Arizona, and Washington at the tail end of his career.

 Also on this date in Tribe history: